The Home Office may take many months to make a decision on your asylum claim. In 2019, most decisions were taking more than six months.

 If you have applied for asylum, and that application is refused, you may be granted leave under the immigration rules (on human rights grounds, for example).

-If you are unaccompanied minor and there are not adequate reception arrangements in your country of origin, the Home Office may grant you limited leave to remain until you are 17.5 years old.
+If you are an unaccompanied minor and there are not adequate reception arrangements in your country of origin, the Home Office may grant you limited leave to remain until you are 17.5 years old.

-Some medical cases may also result in discretionary leave, if removal would breach Article 3 or Article 8 rights.
+Some medical cases may also result in discretionary leave, if removal would breach your Article 3 or Article 8 rights.